Enjoy the benefits of working for Washington

 Your paycheck is just part of your total compensation.
 Eligible employees also have access to a competitive benefits package that includes health insurance, retirement, and vacation benefits.

-As an eligible state employee, you and your family can choose from several medical and dental plans.
+As an eligible state employee, you can choose from several medical and dental plans.
 The state's employee premiums make high-quality medical coverage affordable, and the state fully pays for employees' dental premiums.

 The state also provides basic life and long-term disability insurance at no cost to employees, with the option to purchase additional coverage.